 Hanging plants aren’t just for your grandmother anymore!
 Keep this old-school method of indoor gardening in mind for your favorite herbs, flowers, or even tomatoes!
 Hanging potted plants are an excellent solution in small spaces because you can utilize often-overlooked places like doorways or windows, as well as creating all-natural living decor.

 Try talking to your landlord about starting a garden in the front, back or side yards/lawns.
 Many apartment buildings have this space available for grass and flowers, so some veggie or fruit plants can really spice up the homeowner’s land.
 Who knows, they could be on board instantly!

 Now that you’ve chosen an area to begin your garden, even if it’s hanging off the side of your building, it’s time to start choosing which seeds to plant.
 Some of us may want our garden to nurse organic vegetables, fruit or simply a set of beautiful flowers.
 Here are some common, easy-to-grow plants you could begin growing in your city garden:

-Okay, so this one might not necessarily need a garden or soil to begin with, but once it sprouts it will.
-Take an avocado pit, we’re sure you have some lying around, and poke some toothpicks into it.
-Suspend it in a glass of water, pointy side of the seed aimed upward, and place near a window as it begins to sprout.
+Okay, so this one might not necessarily need a garden or soil to begin, but once it sprouts, it will.
+Take an avocado pit, we’re sure you have one or two lying around, and poke some toothpicks into it.
+Suspend it in a glass of water, pointy side of the seed aimed upward, and place near a window to sprout.
 Once it does, plant it in one of your garden containers.